One of the best SEO tools available is Google Search Console. It is also one of the most overlooked.

 Linking Search Console with your Google Analytics allows you to grab keyword data right inside of Analytics.

 Obviously, you need to make sure that Google Analytics is set up correctly on your site first.
-If it is, here’s how to link it with GSC:
+If it is, here’s how to link it with Google Search Console:

-Open up Google Analytics and go to the property you want to link up to GSC.
+Open up Google Analytics and go to the property you want to link up to Google Search Console.

 Click the “Admin” button at the bottom of the left menu, and then select the “Property Settings” link: